richard-scryber/scryber.core/docs/drawing_fonts.rst

 Fonts should be referred to by their Unicode Name, usually displayed through the font browser of the underlying operating system.
+Rather than the file name of the ttf or ttc file.

 .. image:: images/drawingFontsSelect.png

-Rather than the file name of the ttf or ttc file.
+The following uses 4 different ttf fonts installed on the machine generating the document.

 .. code-block:: xml